 Types of location targeting available

-But you can get more detailed and select cities or regions.
+But you can get more detailed and select cities or regions, even zip codes.

-And then there is a setting that allows you to adjust how “precise” the targeting is.
-Well it’s not exactly that, but I will explain.
+And then, there is a setting that allows you to adjust how “precise” the targeting is.
+Well, it’s not exactly that, but I will explain.

 Optimizing campaigns with locations

-Now that we know how locations work and what types there are lets see how we can use that information to optimize our campaigns.
+Now that we know how locations work and what types there are, let’s see how we can use that information to optimize our campaigns.

 Always use one location per campaign

-Don’t put several locations under the same campaign as it is harder to optimize.
-You can add several locations, and sometimes it’s fine, for example, with niche keywords.
-You have control over the bid adjustment for each location, but that’s it.
+When you add several countries, you have control over the bid adjustment for each location, but that’s it.
 You can either increase or decrease bids.
 But that means you can’t control each individual keyword.
-So you loose a bit of control.
+So you lose a bit of control.

-So if I take a country and input a percentage by which I want the bids to be increased.
-Google will just take all the keywords and increase the bids if the user is from that country.
+So, if I take a country and input a percentage by which I want the bids to be increased, Google will just take all the keywords and increase the bids if the user is from that country.

 The downside of this is when you go to your individual keywords and change the bids there, you have to remember that the adjusted bid is on the country level.
 See, it’s a bit confusing.
-And the more countries you have in one campaign the more complicated it becomes.
+And the more countries you have in one campaign, the more complicated it becomes.

 Breaking down one country

-Now let’s take it to the next level.
+Now, let’s take it to the next level.
 You can break down each country further.
 This gives you even more control.

 Take a look here.

-We have several states and I already see that some conversions are more expensive than others.
+We have several states, and I already see that some conversions are more expensive than others.
 I can easily reduce the bids for those states and increase them for the other states to try and get more clicks.

 ZIP codes for local businesses

-Having this detailed location targeting gives you the ability to exclude locations that would either never convert or you would not be able to serve them.
+Having this detailed location targeting gives you the ability to exclude locations that would either never convert, or you would not be able to serve them.

-I can add only one zip code where my business is located and write localized ads, such as “Great coffee only 5 mins away” or “Flower shop around the corner”
+I can add only one zip code where my business is located and write localized ads, such as “Great coffee only 5 mins away” or “Flower shop around the corner.”

 Or I can add several zip codes around my area and see if people are coming from those locations.

-New York is a big city, and if I have a local business there is no way someone will go from one end to another to buy from me.
+New York is a big city, and if I have a local business, there is no way someone will go from one end to another to buy from me.
 I better concentrate on the area around me.

-Excluding locations also helps
+Excluding locations also helps.

 Combining locations and keywords

-Keywords tell a lot and you should take that into consideration.
+Keywords tell a lot, and you should take that into consideration.
 Sometimes you put them in the same category and limit location targeting, other times it is more beneficial to broaden location targeting because the keyword it self limits it.

 I share weekly tips on how to create, manage, and scale Google Ads campaigns.
 Subscribe to my free newsletter.